KubraIsik/tobeto-test-assignments/selenium_python_2/README.md

-In this particular python test automation scrpits, Selenium automated test cases executed for https://www.saucedemo.com/ website with using pytest framework in VSCode IDE.
+In this particular python test automation scripts, Selenium automated test cases are executed for https://www.saucedemo.com/ website with using pytest framework in VSCode IDE.

 For user login scenario 5 different test cases and for product list page 3 different test cases are created as pytest functions.
 Test case functions are decorated with some pytest decorators.